backend-development/backend-development-textbook/source/ruby_commandline.md

   puts '0 is true!'
 end
 if "false"
-  puts '"false" (the string) is not false'
+  puts '"false" (the string) is true'
 end
 ```